mwkorver/threejs-cf-zxy-s1m/README.md

 ### A twenty-year callback

-Part of the interest in building this was to find out whether anything we built into [**pTolemy3D**](https://github.com/mwkorver/ptolemy3d) twenty years ago still holds up.
-That viewer solved streaming-terrain flight in Java and JOGL, against JPEG2000 imagery and a very different web — but the hard parts of flying a camera over tiles it does not have yet turn out not to have changed much.
+Part of the interest in building this was to find out whether anything we built into [**pTolemy3D**](https://github.com/mwkorver/ptolemy3d) over twenty years ago still holds up.
+That viewer solved streaming-terrain flight in Java and JOGL, against JPEG2000 imagery and a very different web — but the hard parts of flying a camera over tiles have not changed much.

 Several of its ideas came across intact: a background loading pipeline so the render loop never stalls, nearest-tile-first scheduling so the closest terrain